dgerabagi/aiascent-dev/src/Artifacts/A42 - V2V Academy - Master Artifact List.md

 #### A64.
 V2V Academy - Lesson 1.3 - The Citizen Architect
 - **Description:** The detailed content for Lesson 1.3 of the V2V Academy, "The Citizen Architect," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, citizen architect, interactive learning, persona

+#### A65.
+V2V Academy - Lesson 2.1 - Introduction to Data Curation
+- **Description:** The detailed content for Lesson 2.1 of the V2V Academy, "Introduction to Data Curation," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, data curation, context engineering, interactive learning, persona

 ### IV.
 Technical Implementation & Guides